bjornbryggman/Prompts/Template.md

 Model: GPT-4

-Temperature: depends on the usage (e.g. code generation vs creative writing).
+Temperature: depends on the usage.

-Top P: same as the above (see the image down below for more info).
+Top P: same as the above.

 System prompt: